Despite criticism, Pixar's 'Luca' streaming release is a success

 It also immediately means that the film has been watched 16.6 million times in its entirety.
 It was before Soul only a hundred thousand more after all.
 Below we list the full top ten for you.
 Please note: these are the figures for the United States for the week of June 14 to 20.

 ten.
-Raya and the last dragon Film (Disney +), 576 million minutes
+Film Raya and the Last Dragon (Disney +), 576 million minutes